Super Troopers: 25 years of Starship Troopers

 On the other hand, it is easy to see how some people might get confused regarding the film’s attitudes to fascism.
 For one thing, as mentioned, the very worst aspects of fascism: the extreme racism and persecution of minority groups do not seem to exist here.
 Unlike every other Far Right state everyone seems refreshingly progressive when it comes to gender and race.
 The girls and boys fight … and shower… side by side.
 Even though many of the girls suffer excruciating deaths as they are impaled by Arachnids at least, as they do so they can take comfort from the fact that they are doing so on equal terms with the chaps.

 It also must be said that things do seem to function pretty well in the world of Starship Troopers.
 Everything seems to be almost perfectly set up to counter the Arachnid threat.
-One wonders if a more democratic, less military society would be so well prepared to combat an alien menace, particularly if they were more constrained by inhibitions over gender and race.
+The viewer is forced to ponder whether a more democratic, less military society would be so well prepared to combat an alien menace, particularly if they were more constrained by inhibitions over gender and race.

 Actor Michael Ironside, played high school teacher turned Roughneck unit commander, Jean Rasczak recalls being puzzled by Verhoeven’s attitude.